tonethar/IGME-230-GDD-2017-Fall/notes/HW-life.md

 There is so much you could do as an extra:

 - pause,step, and play controls
-- add the ability to edit the cells in the grid (pretty easy to do because of pour pixel code)
+- add the ability to edit the cells in the grid (pretty easy to do because of our Pixel Artist mouse event code)
 - give the user the ability to load pre-set patterns, or randomize the screen
 - different color cells (store that in the Elements themselves)